-Get a taste of Sonoma County's best restaurants - award winners by Michelin and Zagat for 2017.
-Read on for suggestions on a few new hot spots, revamped gems and ideas on what to eat this year,
+Get a taste of Sonoma County's best restaurants with these delicious award winners by Michelin and Zagat for 2018.
+Read on for suggestions on new hot spots, revamped gems, and ideas on what to eat this year.

 Plan a special meal at these delicious award winners, rated by Michelin, Zagat, etc:

-Michelin and Zagat had plenty to say about Sonoma County restaurants last year.
-In the 2017 edition of the Michelin Guide San Francisco Bay Area & Wine Country, restaurants honored with One Star included Madrona Manor in Healdsburg, Farmhouse Inn & Restaurant in Forestville and Terrapin Creek Café in Bodega Bay.
+Michelin and Zagat had plenty to say about Sonoma County restaurants.
+In the 2018 edition of the Michelin Guide San Francisco Bay Area & Wine Country, the new SingleThread in Healdsburg scores with two stars, for “excellent cuisine, worth a detour.”

 Michelin handed out the Bib Gourmands awards, too, representing remarkable restaurants that serve two courses and a glass of wine or dessert for $40 or less (tax and gratuity not included).
-Gaining acclaim were Diavolo Pizzeria + Salumi in Geyserville, Backyard in Forestville, Bistro 29 in Santa Rosa, Bravas Bar de Tapas in Healdsburg, Chalkboard in Healdsburg, Glen Ellen Star in Glen Ellen, Monti’s Rotisserie & Bar in Santa Rosa, Risibisi in Petaluma, Shed Cafe in Healdsburg and Ramen Gaijin in Sebastopol.
+Gaining acclaim were Diavolo Pizzeria + Salumi in Geyserville, Backyard in Forestville, Bravas Bar de Tapas in Healdsburg, Chalkboard in Healdsburg, Glen Ellen Star in Glen Ellen, Monti’s Rotisserie & Bar in Santa Rosa, Risibisi in Petaluma, SHED Café in Healdsburg, and Ramen Gaijin in Sebastopol.

 Check out these sizzling new award-winning restaurants that recently opened in Sonoma County: